Best for CAD work – mouse, trackball, 3D device?

 The best for CAD work device all comes down to personal preference

 While browsing around the web researching for this article I found one interesting comment.
 Worth considering before you put in an order for that new gadget.

 Anyone who uses any Autodesk Autocad knows that typing is a hell of a lot faster than using a mouse to click and drag, especialy when precision is neccissary.
 I really don't see much value (esp. not $500 worth) using this mouse within Solidworks either.
 With one hand on a simple two button mouse and the other on the keyboard, on can access any tools you may need at a moments notice.
 If you really want to get fancy, get a better mouse with a few extra buttons (though I'm not sure how much functionality that would truely add).
 And if you don't want to clog up yourscreen with a bunch of garbage you don't need at the time, get a second monitor, it does me wonders!

-What’s your weapon of choice?
-Leave a comment!
+What's your weapon of choice?
+Let us know in the comments!

 Struggling with CAD file management?